xxfast/Decompose-Router/README.md

 ## Features
 - 🚏 A `Router` that manages a FILO stack for your screen configurations
-- 📦 `rememberViewModel()` lets you retain your view model across configuration changes and gets cleared when the user leaves the screen
+- 📦 `rememberOnRoute()` lets you retain your view model across configuration changes and gets cleared when the user leaves the screen
 - ☠️ A `SavedStateHandle` to restore state gracefully after the process death. (for Android)
 - 🚉 Multiplatform!
 Supports Android, WearOS, Desktop, iOS and Web